 • Travel and registration costs for trade shows and networking events

 Whatever your costs, save receipts and keep clear records.
 This can help you both monitor your business’s financial health and streamline tax prep.
-Check out the Business insurance definition.
+Check out the business liability insurance definition.

 How do you fund your startup costs?